kellyjonbrazil/jc/docs/utils.md

     naive  (int | None):  timestamp based on locally configured timezone.
 None if conversion fails.

-    utc  (int | None)  aware timestamp only if UTC timezone detected in datetime string.
+    utc  (int | None):  aware timestamp only if UTC timezone detected in datetime string.
 None if conversion fails.